 Healthcare Fraud Lawyer in Hernando County, Florida

 If you’re under investigation for healthcare fraud, you need to acquire legal representation from an experienced lawyer well-versed in this area of law.
-Ashley Aulls is a criminal defense attorney in Florida with over 20 years of experience fighting criminal charges, including healthcare fraud cases like yours.
+Ashley Aulls is a criminal defense attorney that has practiced law since 1996.
+He is skilled at fighting criminal charges, including healthcare fraud cases like yours.
 He knows what it takes to build a strong defense and can do the same for your charges.

 To protect your rights and schedule your consultation with Brooksville defense lawyer Ashley Aulls, call (352) 593-4115 today.
 The Law Office of Ashley Aulls, P.A. represents clients in Brooksville, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, Florida.